Cubs vs. Reds Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Jameson Taillon (0-3) will take the mound for the Cubs, his eighth start of the season.
+- Drew Smyly (5-1) will take to the mound for the Cubs and make his 11th start of the season.

-- In seven starts this season, Taillon has not yet earned a quality start.
+- He has earned a quality start four times in 10 starts this season.

-- Taillon has made two starts of five or more innings in seven chances this season, and averages 3.7 frames when he pitches.
+- Smyly will look to finish five or more innings for the fourth start in a row.

 |Opponent